open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 Updating basestation firmware
 ######################################

-Version **1.0.x** of the Neuropixels PXI plugin may require a basestation firmware update.
-The latest firmware (BS169, BSC191) can be downloaded `here <https://github.com/open-ephys-plugins/neuropixels-pxi/blob/main/Resources/imec-firmware-for-plugin-1.0.x.zip>`__.
+Version **2.0.x** of the Neuropixels PXI plugin will require a basestation firmware update.
+The latest firmware (BS226, BSC233) can be downloaded `here <https://github.com/open-ephys-plugins/neuropixels-pxi/blob/main/Resources/imec-firmware-for-plugin-2.0.x.zip>`__.

 The currently installed firmware version will appear in the info section of the Neuropixels settings interface (upper right text block).
-If your basestation firmware version is "2.0169" and your basestation connect board firmware version is "3.2191", you already have the latest firmware installed.
+If your basestation firmware version is "3.0226" and your basestation connect board firmware version is "4.0233", you already have the latest firmware installed.

 If you need to update your firmware, first click the "UPDATE FIRMWARE" button to open the firmware update interface: